Moses & the Apple Merchants of Babylon

 Moe felt the same lack of interest when he talked to them about Yahweh.
 He repeated the old mantra about their God being better than all the others.
 But they just nodded their heads and said, OK, whatever.
 The only one who'd listen to him was Abe, and that was because Moe was his favourite nephew.
 With everyone else, it was profit over prophecy.
 They were deaf as door handles to his protectionist arguments and to the roar of his omnipotent God.

 To make matters worse, everything Indian was the rage.
-Everyone in the market admired Shesha’s bas-relief of Lakshmi, the goddess of Fortune.
-Lakshmi spun something that looked like an apple on her finger, while happy elephants munched exotic fruit.
+Everyone in the market admired Shesha’s bas-relief of the goddess of Fortune.
+She had large breasts and spun something that looked like an apple on her finger, while happy elephants munched exotic fruit.

-It didn't help that Lakshmi had big rounded breasts.
+It didn't help that the goddess had big rounded breasts.
 His God didn’t have any breasts at all.
 He didn’t even have a handsome face, or strong smooth hands.
 In fact, He had no body parts at all.

-Even worse, Lakshmi wasn't afraid to act like a flood-plain girl when Rama or Krishna came around.
+Even worse, she wasn't afraid to act like a flood-plain girl when some of the other gods came around.
 She multiplied shekels like children.

 Olive Branches & Holy Mountains

-Moe responded by putting up a small statue of Shiva, the ascetic god who meditated high on Mount Kailasa.
+Moe responded by putting up a small statue of a god meditating on the peak of Mount Kailasa.
 He did this to urge moral restraint and fair business practices.
-He placed Shiva below the six-pointed star to make it clear who controlled who.
-He made this compromise with the gods of India in the hope that the asceticism of Shiva — his transcendent air and stony peaks — would cool the avarice that possessed his fellow merchants.
+He placed the god below the six-pointed star to make it clear who controlled who.
+He made this compromise with the gods of India in the hope that the god’s asceticism — his transcendent air and stony peaks — would cool the avarice that possessed his fellow merchants.

 Moe made a further ecumenical gesture by writing some complimentary things about the Indian gods in his weekly journal of culture and religion, The Holy Mountain.
 He surprised his uncle Abe when he claimed that there were similarities between the older, more elegant Babylon and the ingénue India.
 He referred in detail to the importance of holy mountains in both religions.